Proton Therapy for Sarcoma

 Request a Call From a Patient Care Coordinator

-Depending on type, location and stage of the cancer, sarcomas can be treated in a variety of ways.
-Typical treatment options include proton therapy, standard radiation therapy, surgery, chemotherapy, cryotherapy and RF ablation.
-Proton therapy is an especially important treatment option if:
+Patients with sarcoma may have a wide range of treatment options, based on the type, location and stage of the cancer.
+Usually, treatment options include proton therapy, standard X-ray radiation therapy, surgery, chemotherapy, cryotherapy and radiofrequency ablation.

 Treatment that removes or destroys all or part of a cancer; can also be used to remove or stop the function of an organ.
 For example, removing the ovaries or testicles or taking medicines that cause them to stop making their hormones would be called ablation.
 Besides surgery and drug treatment, other ways of ablating body tissues and tumors include extreme heat, freezing and chemicals.